grodansparadis/vscp-doc-vscpd/level1_driver_peak.md

  | CANPCI2      | pcan_2pci.dll           |
  | CANUSB       | pcan_usb.dll            |

-:!:It is important that the PCANBasic.dll file also is in the path or in the same folder as the CANAL driver for everything to work.
-It can be found [here](http://www.peak-system.com/Support.55.0.html?&L=1).
+It is important that the PCANBasic.dll file also is in the path or in the same folder as the CANAL driver for everything to work.
+It can be found [here](https://www.peak-system.com/Support.55.0.html?&L=1).

 ## Parameter String